RelationalAI/rai-gnns-tutorial/HM/MLflow.md

 ## 📈 MLflow

 If desired, you can visit [MLflow](https://mlflow.org/) to monitor the training process in real time, including loss trends and evaluation metrics.
-For a detailed guide on how to use MLflow with our Streamlit App, refer to the [instructions](/MLflow.md) here.
+For a detailed guide on how to use MLflow with our GNN Engine, refer to the [instructions](/MLflow.md) here.

 To access the MLflow page from a Snowflake notebook you can run: